 How to treat it

-Babies apparently outgrow silent reflux by the time that they are a year old, but if they are suffering from this you don’t want to be waiting that long!
+Babies apparently outgrow silent reflux by the time that they are a year old.
+If they are suffering from this you don’t want to be waiting that long!
 There is action you can take to make your baby more comfortable.
 The best advice I can give is to keep your baby in a more upright position during and after a feed.
 Lying flat can cause more discomfort so try to sit them up as much as possible.

 Another thing to think about is how to hold your baby when they are experiencing the reflux.
 They will be attempting to arch their backs and straighten out their legs so the best hold is across your body as seen in the picture below.